-gs_debug: 0x0C system calls: s_accpt

-description: The queue head pointer is nonzero, signifying that the queue is not empty, but the count of queue elements was zero (and has now been decremented to -1).
-This error suggests corruption of the registers: A1.L = QCB address description: The ACB state (a_state) signifies that the ACB is queued (running or canceled), but it was not found on the special alarm queue.
+gs_debug: system calls: description: registers: 0x0C s_accpt The queue head pointer is nonzero, signifying that the queue is not empty, but the count of queue elements was zero (and has now been decremented to -1).
+This error suggests corruption of the QCB.
+A1.L = QCB address

+return address: sp + 22

+gs_debug: 0x0D

+system calls: s_adelet

+description: The ACB state (a_state) signifies that the ACB is queued (running or canceled), but it was not found on the special alarm queue.
 This error suggests a corruption of the ACB or the system in general.

+registers: A0.L = ACB address

+A2.L = address of special alarm queue head

+return address: sp + 26

+gs_debug: 0x0E

+system calls: s_rdelet

+description: The sb_thse field of a token message obtained from the RCB queue

+is invalid.
+This error suggests corruption of the RCB queue.

+registers: A0.L = token message address

+A1.L = RCB address

+return address: sp + 26